zachvalenta/jvns.ca/content/post/2017-04-30-using-strict-transport-security.markdown

 if I stop using Cloudflare, I can pretty easily get a TLS certificate for my site and keep providing a secure version.

+That said, if you're gonna turn on HSTS it's extremely important to make sure that you're prepared to keep serving a secure site indefinitely.

 ### Cloudflare

 Technically the fact that my site uses HTTPS doesn't mean that